natinusala/painless-linux/README.md

 * **Dock** : to be implemented
 * **Power management** : works partially
   * No graceful shutdown
+  * No reboot to Linux, only reboot to RCM
   * GPU profile has to be selected by hand
   * Battery level correctly recognized
   * Be careful as staying for a long time in Linux desyncs the battery calibration on Horizon and _can_ cause the console to shutdown unexpectedly (at 50%)